jbcodeforce/ML-studies/docs/genAI/agentic.md

 ## Introduction

-The reference architecture for an agent looks like what Lilian Weng illustrated in the following figure (light adaptation):
+The agentic reference architecture was introduced by Lilian Weng in the following figure (light adaptation):

 ![](./diagrams/agent-ref-arch.drawio.png)

-The planning phase includes techniques like Chain of Thought ("think step by step"), Tree of thoughts (explores multiple reasoning paths) or LLM+P (used external long-horizon planner).
+The **planning** phase includes techniques like Chain of Thought ("think step by step"), Tree of thoughts (explores multiple reasoning paths) or LLM+P (used external long-horizon planner).

-Short term memory is the context, and limited by the LLM context window size.
-Long term memory is the vector store supporting the maximum inner product search, it is also used to self improve agents.
+**Short term memory** is the context, and limited by the LLM context window size. **Long term memory** is the vector store supporting the maximum inner product search, it is also used to self improve agents.
 Entity memory is a third type of memory to keep information of the subjects of the interactions or work to be done.
 Short term memory helps exchanging data between agents too.

 Tools are used to call external services or other LLMs.
 Neuro-symbolic architecture can be built with expert system modules combined with general-purpose LLM.
 LLM routes to the best tool.

-There are [different types](https://python.langchain.com/docs/modules/agents/agent_types/) of agent: Intended Model, Supports Chat, Supports Multi-Input Tools, Supports Parallel Function Calling, Required Model Params.
+There are [different types](https://python.langchain.com/docs/modules/agents/agent_types/) of agent: Intended Model, Supports Chat, Supports Multi-Input Tools, Supports Parallel Function Calling, or Required Model Params.

 ## Use cases

-* Agents to plan an article, write this article and review for better edition. [research-agent.py](https://github.com/jbcodeforce/ML-studies/blob/master/techno/crew-ai/research-agent.py)
+* Agents to plan an article, write this article and review for better edition.
+See the [research-agent.py](https://github.com/jbcodeforce/ML-studies/blob/master/techno/crew-ai/research-agent.py) code.
-* Support Representative, the [support_crew.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/support_crew.py) app demonstrates two agents working together to address customer's inquiry the best possible way, using some sort of quality assurance.
+* Support Representative, the [support_crew.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/support_crew.py) app demonstrates two agents working together to address customer's inquiry for the best possible way, using some sort of quality assurance.
 It uses memory and web scrapping tools.
-* Customer outreach campaign: [customer_outreach.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/customer_outreach.py) uses tools to do google searches with two agents doing lead analysis.
+* Customer outreach campaign: [customer_outreach.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/customer_outreach.py) uses tools to do google searches with two agents doing sale lead analysis.
-* Crew to tailor job application with multiple agents [job_application.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/job_application.py)
+* Crew to tailor a job application with multiple agents: [job_application.py](https://github.com/jbcodeforce/ML-studies/tree/master/techno/crew-ai/job_application.py)

 ### Small Specialist Agents